Haymarket Bus Station redevelopment

 After securing £13.5million of investment, the Haymarket Bus Station was successfully built and has been in operation since May 2016.
 This scheme was a key part of the Connecting Leicester vision to reconnect the city and one of the first major projects to be delivered.

-The internal aspect of the bus station has recently been refreshed to make it an even more welcoming place.
+The internal features of the bus station have recently been refreshed to make it even more welcoming.
 Six giant panels have been installed to highlight the history of the area around the bus station and to make the waiting area more attractive for bus passengers.
 The panels feature historic photographs of Leicester landmarks and focus on High Street, Leicester Market, Leicester train station, the Clock Tower, Town Hall Square and the Haymarket Centre.

 - Find out more about the Haymarket Bus Station.